 The Bank of Credit and Commerce International (BCCI) was a useful tool for many powerful clients, ranging from the CIA and the Medellín cartel to Osama bin Laden, al-Qaeda, and inﬂuential ﬁgures in both the Republican and Democratic parties of the USA.
-When BCCI was ﬁnally shut down, as much as $15 billion had been lost or stolen—the biggest bank fraud in the world.
+When BCCI was ﬁnally shut down, as much as $15 billion had been lost or stolen—the biggest publicly known bank fraud in the world.

 Bank of Crooks and Criminals International

 CIA Director Robert Gates called it the “Bank of Crooks and Criminals International.”
 It was a cozy partner of arms merchants and drug trafﬁckers.
 And of Third World dictators and the CIA.
 It was part of the entourage of the Bush family and other Washington inﬂuentials.
 Its biggest shareholders were Saudi and United Arab Emirates sheikhs.

 A grand jury would call money laundering BCCI’s “corporate strategy,” and the money it stole —somewhere between $9.5 billion and $15 billion— made its twenty-year heist the biggest bank fraud in history.
 Most of it was never recovered.

 The George H. W. Bush administration, in power when this massive fraud was discovered, went after the bank only after indictments by New York District Attorney Robert Morgenthau.

 The Bank of Credit and Commerce International was founded in 1972 by a Pakistani banker, Agha Hasan Abedi, with the support of Sheikh Zayed bin Sultan al-Nahyan, ruler of the oil-rich state of Abu Dhabi and head of the United Arab Emirates.